The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 A few other interesting micromobbin’ nugs for you …

-Lime and Lyft appear to have secured a license that will allow the companies to exclusively operate scooter and bike share services in Denver.
+Lime and Lyft appear to have secured a license that will allow the companies to exclusively operate scooter and bike-share services in Denver.
 The city’s Department of Transportation & Infrastructure said it is moving two licensing agreements through the Denver City Council approval process.
-On March 23, he DOTI will present the licensing agreements to Denver City Council’s Land Use, Transportation & Infrastructure Committee for approval before heading to full council for consideration.
+On March 23, the DOTI will present the licensing agreements to Denver City Council’s Land Use, Transportation & Infrastructure Committee for approval before heading to full council for consideration.

 The “license” term is important here and marks a shift in how Denver is thinking about dockless shared scooters and bikes.
 A license would replace how dockless electric scooter and bike companies currently operate in Denver, which is through a permit.
-If the licenses are approved by Council, Lyft and Lime would be the only two companies operating vehicles in Denver under the new bike and scooter share program.
-The license would be valid for 5 years.
+If the licenses are approved by Council, Lyft and Lime would be the only two companies operating vehicles in Denver under the new bike and scooter-share program.
+The license would be valid for five years.

-Superpedestrian, the startup that makes e-scooters equipped with self-diagnostic software, is upgrading its product as it prepares for a major expansion into 10 new cities within the next two weeks, TechCrunch’s Rebecca Bellan reported.
+Superpedestrian, the startup that makes e-scooters equipped with self-diagnostic software is upgrading its product as it prepares for a major expansion into 10 new cities within the next two weeks, TechCrunch’s Rebecca Bellan reported.
 Superpedestrian might not be a household name, but it is an up-and-coming player in the micromobility world.
 The company has developed AI — which is integrated into the vehicle — that monitors and corrects scooter safety issues in real time.

 The next-generation operating system that will provide those upgrades, codenamed “Briggs,” will be uploaded to its global fleet of LINK e-scooters.
 It includes improvements to geofencing capabilities and battery life, making Superpedestrian more attractive to cities looking for partners who can provide assurances around safety and reliability.

 SMART, a startup founded in 2020, revealed its first product: An airless bicycle tire based on technology NASA engineers created to make future lunar and Martian rovers even more resilient.
-This nifty tech that shows how NASA investments towards space exploration can end up improving life on Earth.
+This nifty tech that shows how NASA investments toward space exploration can end up improving life on Earth.
 SMART has a partnership with NASA through the Space Act Agreement and is part of the agency’s formal Startup Program that aims to commercialize some of its innovations.

 The company’s “METL tire” came out of its work with NASA’s Glenn Research Center, where NASA engineers Dr. Santo Padula and Colin Creager first developed their so-called “shape memory alloy” (SMA) technology.
 SMA allows for a tire constructed entirely of interconnected springs, which requires no inflation and is therefore immune to punctures, but which can still provide equivalent or better traction when compared to inflatable rubber tires, and even some built-in shock-absorbing capabilities, TechCrunch’s Darrell Etherington reports.